-The Toro Company promises to repair your TORO GROUNDSMASTER® MOWER and its originally purchased cutting unit, if defective in materials or workmanship.
-The following time periods from the date of purchase apply (special warranty terms, on certain components, may be offered through The Toro Company by the component manufacturers):
+The Toro Company promises to repair your Model 30795 TORO GROUNDSMASTER® MOWER, and its originally purchased cutting unit, if defective in materials or workmanship.
+The following time periods from the date of purchase apply:

-Model 30741 or 30795 Two Years or 1500 operational hours. whichever comes first
+Model 30795Two Years or 1500 operational hours, whichever comes first.

-The cost of parts, labor and transportation are included.
+The costs of parts, labor and transportation are included.

-If you feel your TORO Product is defective and wish to Some states do not allow limitations on how long rely on The Toro Promise, the following procedure is an implied warranty lasts, so the above limitation recommended:
+If you feel your TORO product is defective and wish to rely on The Toro Promise, the following procedure is recommended.

-- 1. Contact your Authorized TORO Distributor or Commercial Dealer (the Yellow Pages of your telephone directory is a good reference source). - 2.
-The TORO Distributor or Commercial Dealer will advise you on the arrangements that can be made to inspect and repair your product. - 3.
-The TORO Distributor or Commercial Dealer will inspect the product and advise you whether the product is defective and, if so, make all repairs necessary to correct the defect without an extra charge to you.
+- Contact your Authorized TORO Distributor or Commercial Dealer (the Yellow Pages of your telephone directory is a good reference source). - The TORO Distributor or Commercial Dealer will advise you on the arrangements that can be made to inspect and repair your product. - 3 The TORO Distributor or Commercial Dealer will inspect the product and advise you whether the product is defective and, if so, make all repairs necessary to correct the defect without an extra charge to you